Israeli military suspends battalion involved in assaulting, detaining CNN crew in West Bank

 The suspension follows an incident Thursday in the Palestinian village of Tayasir, where CNN’s Jeremy Diamond and his team were covering the aftermath of a violent assault by settlers who established an illegal outpost in the village.
 The soldiers detained the team, after one of the soldiers placed CNN photojournalist Cyril Theophilos in a chokehold, bringing him to ground and damaging his camera.

+“Weapons are to be used solely for the purpose of carrying out the mission, and never for revenge.
+We will not accept such incidents within the ranks of the IDF,” Zamir said in the statement.

-“The battalion will remain in reserve service and will undergo a process aimed at reinforcing its professional and ethical foundations.
-The battalion will resume operational activity upon completion of this process and subject to the decision of the Commander of the Central Command,” the military said in a statement.
+The military said the battalion will undergo training “aimed at reinforcing its professional and ethical foundations” and that the Commander of Central Command would decide when they could resume operational activity.

-The military official said additional steps will be taken against individual soldiers involved in the incident.
+Additional steps will be taken against individual soldiers involved in the incident, the military official had said earlier

 US President Joe Biden’s administration considered sanctioning Netzah Yehuda in 2024 over alleged gross human rights violations against Palestinians, citing reports of killings, beatings and other abuses.
 The plan was dropped after Israel provided information indicating that the IDF had taken corrective actions.